 Analogous Estimating vs Parametric Estimating for PMP Exam

 As we mentioned in the first paragraph, this is an important concept from a PMP Certification Exam point of view.
 You may encounter one or more questions regarding the differences between analogous and parametric estimating during the exam.
 Although both techniques rely on historical information, their accuracy level is different.

 - Parametric Estimating provides a more accurate cost estimation than Analogous.

 - Parametric Estimating is based on parameters such as unit costs and quantities, while Analogous Estimating is based on analogy.

 Cost estimation is one of the most fundamental aspects of Project Management.
 It is obvious that you will encounter some questions regarding analogous and parametric estimating during the PMP Certification Exam.
-Although both techniques use historical data to construct the estimates, the process they each use are completely different.
+Although both techniques use historical data to construct the estimates, the processes they each use are completely different.
 Many professionals mistakenly think that Analogous estimating does not need historical data.
 Using historical data is the similarity of both techniques.
 In this article talked about definitions, detailed description, and examples of these cost estimation techniques.
-If you want to ad or share anything, please use the comments section below.
+If you want to add or share anything, please use the comments section below.

 Go parametric to reduce the “hectic”

 Over 12 years of global & rich experience in Portfolio & Program Delivery Management in leading & managing IT Governance, PMO, IT Portfolio/Program, IT Products, IT service delivery management, Budget Management, and more.